-- 3 tablespoons Butter, melted (or vegan margarine)
+- 3 tablespoons vegan margarine, melted

 - Preheat the oven to 180c/350F.
 Grease an 8-9 inch square baking tin or a larger one if you’d like separated dough balls.

 - In a mixing bowl combine the flour, salt, baking powder, 1tsp cinnamon and 100g caster sugar.
-Use a food processor to blitz the 5tbsp butter into the flur mixture until it looks like coarse breadcrumbs, like a crumble mix.
+Use a food processor to blitz the 5tbsp margarine into the flour mixture until it looks like coarse breadcrumbs, like a crumble mix.
 Alternatively you can do this by hand using a blunt knife to cut the butter in or rub it in with your fingers as you would pastry.